I met an elderly lady on the bus the other day. Her name was Audrey and she was really upset.

 OK, it was probably obvious from the start!

-Of course it was…but why was it so obviously untrue!?
+But why was it so obviously untrue!?

-It was obvious because most of us accept that it’s not ok to treat adults like that…kids on the other hand…now they’re fair game!
+Perhaps because most of us accept that it’s not ok to treat adults like that…kids on the other hand…now they’re fair game!

 Every year…it becomes acceptable for parents to use Christmas as a way of manipulating their kids to obey.